seancheung/history/README.md

 /*
 |--------------------------------------------------------------
-| User blacklist
+| User type blacklist
 |--------------------------------------------------------------
 |
-| Operations performed by users in this array will NOT be recorded.
+| Operations performed by user types in this array will NOT be recorded.
 | Please add the whole class names.
-Example: \App\User:class
+Example: \App\Admin:class
 | Use 'nobody' to bypass unauthenticated operations
 |
 */
 'user_blacklist' => [
+    // \App\Admin:class,
+    // 'nobody'
 ],
 /*
 |--------------------------------------------------------------